-Overall, would you say that in your organisation everyone is taught to recognise and resist stereotypes?
+Overall, would you say that in your organisation everyone is trained to recognise and resist stereotypes?

 18 / 24

-Overall, would you say that in your organisation everyone is taught to not tolerate mistreatment (discrimination, stereotyping, teasing, bullying, harassment) based on gender expression or identity?
+Overall, would you say that in your organisation everyone is trained to not tolerate mistreatment (discrimination, stereotyping, teasing, bullying, harassment) based on gender expression or identity?

 19 / 24

-Overall, would you say that in your organisation everyone is taught to protect members from discrimination because of their gender?
+Overall, would you say that in your organisation everyone is trained to protect members from discrimination because of their gender?

 20 / 24

-Does your organisation prepare tutors and administrative staff at VET (Vocational Education and Training) organisations to counteract mistreatment that refers to gender identity and gender expression?
+Does your organisation prepare tutors and administrative staff to counteract mistreatment that refers to gender identity and gender expression?

 21 / 24